davidhozic/discord-advertisement-framework/docs/source/getting_started.rst

     # Define a server list
     servers = [
         fw.GUILD(
-            snowflake=123456789012345678, # The snowflake id of the guild (This can be obtained by enablind developer mode and then right clicking on the guild's icon) messages=[
+            snowflake=123456789012345678, # The snowflake id of the guild (This can be obtained by enabling developer mode and then right clicking on the guild's icon) messages=[
                 fw.TextMESSAGE(None, 5, "Hello world!", [123456789012345678], "send", True) # start_period, end_period, data, channels, mode, start_now
             ],